 Document to Structure processes PDF, HTML, XML, text files and office file formats: DOC, DOCX, PPT, PPTX, XLS, XLSX, ODT.
 It recognizes and converts the chemical names (IUPAC, CAS, common and drug names), SMILES and InChI found in the document into chemical structures.

-D2s conversion uses the name-to-structure converter.
-For the supported names and current limitation, see the Name to Structure Home documentation.
-You can extend the document to structure conversion by creating a custom dictionary file.
+Document to Structure conversion uses the Name to Structure converter.
+For the supported names and current limitation, see the Name to Structure documentation.
+You can extend the Document to Structure conversion by creating a custom dictionary file.

-Chemaxon's d2s toolkit is able to correct several simple OCR and syntax error.
+Chemaxon's Document to Structure toolkit is able to correct several simple OCR and syntax errors.
 For instance, given the incorrect name "3-rnethyl-l-me-thoxynaphthalene", it automatically corrects the name to "3-methyl-1-methoxynaphthalene" and generates the corresponding structure.

-Open a PDF file containing chemical names.
+Open a supported file containing chemical names.
 MarvinView will display all the structures corresponding to the recognized names.
-The structures can then be saved, copy-pasted, opened in the MarvinSketch editor.
+The structures can then be saved, copy-pasted, or opened in the MarvinSketch editor.

-As a commandline tool, you can use MolConverter for d2s conversion.
+As a commandline tool, you can use MolConverter for Document to Structure conversion.
 Example:

-For structures represented as images in PDF or Office documents, d2s can make use of several Image to Structure tools (also called Optical Structure Recognition or Chemical OCR ).
-When such a tool is installed and successfully recognizes an image, the chemical structure becomes part of the output of d2s; it can be visualized, edited, indexed and searched just like any other structure.
+For structures represented as images in PDF or Office documents, Document to Structure can make use of several Image to Structure tools (also called Optical Structure Recognition or Chemical OCR ).
+When such a tool is installed and successfully recognizes an image, the chemical structure becomes part of the output of Document to Structure; it can be visualized, edited, indexed and searched just like any other structure.

 Currently, the supported Image to Structure tools are:

-See configuration instructions to know how to make those tools recognized by d2s.
+See the configuration instructions on how to make those tools recognized by Document to Structure.

 The "Document to Structure" license is needed.